 In the event that the President of the Office, based on the analysis of the application, decides that the applicant has preliminarily met the formal requirements for eligibility for the leniency programme, the enterprise is notified of this fact in writing.
 In the notification, the enterprise is informed of its place in the queue of applicants.
-Such notification does not mean that the enterprise is guaranteed immunity from or reduction of fines, as it will depend on the applicant's attitude (e.g. co-operation with the Office) in the course of the proceedings.
-A determination on whether immunity from or reduction of fines is granted is made in the decision concluding the proceedings in a case.
-In case of rejection of an application, the application shall not be taken into consideration when establishing the order of submitted applications.
+Such notification does not mean that the enterprise is guaranteed immunity from or reduction of fines, as it will depend on the applicant's attitude (e.g. co-operation with the Office) in the course of the proceedings24.
+A determination on whether immunity from or reduction of fines is granted is made in the decision concluding the proceedings in a case25.
+In case of rejection of an applications26.
 The enterprise may withdraw its application at any time before the President of the Office issues the decision concluding the proceedings.
-Withdrawal of an application shall not influence the order of the remaining applications.
+Withdrawal of an application shall not influence the order of the remaining applications27.

-So far five decisions of the President of the UOKiK related to applications filed by more than one applicant, out of which in three cases the President of the Office granted maximum 50% reductions of fines to the second-in applicants.
+So far five decisions of the President of the UOKiK related to applications filed by more than one applicant28, out of which in three cases29 the President of the Office granted maximum 50% reductions of fines to the second-in applicants30.
 The Decision of 8 December 2009 (case no. DOK-7/2009) was the first,